Growing Our Linseed (Flaxseed)

 How much time is there to harvest?

-Harvesting is a critical time as we want to bring the seed in under cover in the best condition.
+Harvesting is a critical time as we want to bring the seed in undercover in the best condition.
 The crop needs to be combined in full sunshine as this makes for easier cutting.
-At harvest the linseed is very vulnerable to bad weather conditions such as rain and wind.
-Excessive rain can encourage the seeds to sprout in the pod whilst still in the field and if this occurs the crop is lost.
-Wetness also makes combining difficult if the terrain is water logged.
+The linseed is vulnerable to bad weather conditions such as rain and wind at harvest.
+Excessive rain can encourage the seeds to sprout in the pod whilst still in the field, and if this occurs, the crop is lost.
+Wetness also makes combining difficult if the terrain is waterlogged.

 What happens to the parts of the plants that are not used in production?

-This year the straw left behind after combining will be baled and processed for use as animal bedding.
+The straw left behind after combining will be baled and processed for animal bedding this year.

 What are the worst things for the crop?
 Animals?
 Disease?